 - Live in a rural or less risky area.
 Where you live affects your rates.
 Try to avoid living in areas that have high crime rates or severe weather.

 - Have good credit.
-Having a good credit score will bode well for your insurance costs.
+Having a good credit score will bode well for your rates.
 Making payments on time is the best way to keep a good credit score.

 - Raise your deductible.
 Setting a higher deductible will result in lower rates.
 You should only do this if you can make the payment when you file a claim.